apecloud/kubeblocks/docs/user_docs/kubeblocks-for-apecloud-mysql/cluster-management/restart-mysql-cluster.md

 ---
 title: Restart MySQL cluster
-description: How to restart a MySQL cluster
+description: How to restart an ApeCloud MySQL cluster
 keywords: [mysql, restart, restart a cluster]
 sidebar_position: 4
 sidebar_label: Restart
 ---

-# Restart MySQL cluster
+# Restart an ApeCloud MySQL cluster

 You can restart all pods of the cluster.
 When an exception occurs in a database, you can try to restart it.